Part I. Outline

 4. Playful but safe (no labeling).
 This replaces the “guessing game” energy without putting them in a box.

 This gives a little personality without defining them.
 Think about someone deciding who you are.
 It’s uncomfortable.
-If you are sharing the moment with someone, it’s not going to be like that.
+If you are instead “sharing the moment” with someone, it’s not going to be like that.

-If they give short answers, low energy, or no questions in return, that’s your cue: “Alright!
+If they give short answers, low energy, or no questions in return, that’s your cue to get out.
+“Alright!
 Good talking to you!” and leave.
 Keep it positive.
-Even if they reject or don’t want to interact, first of all that’s not a negative judgment on you per se; and secondly, you aren’t letting the external circumstances bring you down.
-You are just going to always choose to be pleasant.
-This is the definition of self-composure and self-confidence, and by acting like that, you leave a good impression, which matters probably a lot more than people realize.
+Even if they reject or don’t want to interact, first of all that’s not a negative judgment on you per se, they could just be tired or not in the mood.
+Secondly, you aren’t letting external circumstances bring down your mood, as that would be ungrounded of you.
+You are going to always choose to be pleasant.
+This is the definition of self-composure and self-confidence.
+And by behaving positive despite the ending you leave a good impression, which the other person will always remember.

-• If they are neutral → keep it light or exit
+- If they are neutral (making short responses, not giving full attention but some attention) → keep it light or exit

-• If they are closed → exit clean
+- If they are closed (turning away, little to no response, no eye-contact) → exit clean.

-That’s it.
 No forcing, no overthinking.
 Just be a good listener.
-That’s one of the hardest things to do, because our ego voices are so loud and we want to talk about “I, I, I” but just chill, sit back, and listen.
+That’s one of the hardest things to do because our ego voices are so loud.
+We want to talk about “I, I, I,” but just chill, sit back, and listen.
+It’ll put you in a better position because through that process, you’ll know them better, and you can figure out what’s better to say after some time.

 1. Identity-labeling topics (way too early)